 A majority of restaurateurs across all industry segments have or are looking to invest in energy- and water-efficient technology, while many operators are looking to build efficiency into new construction.

-Energy efficiency is gaining steam, according to the Association’s 2013 Restaurant Industry Forecast.
+Energy efficiency is gaining steam, according to the National Restaurant Association’s 2013 Restaurant Industry Forecast.
 A majority of operators, led by 85% of quickservice operators and nearly 80% of family-dining and fast-casual operators, invested in energy-saving light fixtures in 2012, and between 52% and 75% plan to do so in 2013.
 About 50% invested in energy-saving kitchen equipment, with 55%-71% planning to do so in 2013.
 Also in 2013, about half of operators expect to invest in energy-efficient refrigeration, air conditioning or heating systems.